Pet Snails bred for health & beauty,

 Fake vs Live Plants – Snails don’t care.
 They really don’t.
 Get some good quality thick plastic fake plants, wash them off when they get too gross, snails will still use them to climb and sleep all the same.
 Plus you get the ease of not needing to provide a plant growth light or worrying about the snails eating the plant or introducing any unintentional micro-fauna to the enclosure with live plants.

 You will also need a plant growth light over your enclosure if going this route.
-The light does not seem to bother the snails while it is on, during the daytime hours the snails are mostly asleep and sealed up anyways.
+The light does not bother the snails while it is on, during the daytime hours the snails are mostly asleep and sealed up anyways.
 There are several LED and white grow lights available, ideally looking for something full spectrum with 6500k brightness.

 Live plants do pose the risk of inviting unintended hitchhikers and other tiny soil creatures.
 It’s recommended to quarantine any live plants before adding them to ensure no pest issues pop up.
 The plant should also be bare-rooted into the enclosure; meaning the all soil from the root ball should be knocked/washed away before planting.
 Even if additional fauna pops up, majority of the time its going to be just fine and not cause any harm to your bioactive setup or snails.

 Heat mats, under-tank heaters or any bulb heating element is not going to be necessary in large majority of situations.
 The use of these will generally result in more risk, dangers and potential issues, than if you were to not use them at all.
-If you do choose to use them, please do it correctly with a proper thermostat.
+If you do choose to use them, please do it correctly with a proper thermostat attached.

 *Important note about enclosure placement – Do not place the snails/enclosure directly in front of any windows or direct sun contact, this will quickly overheat the enclosed space and be very dangerous, potentially killing any inhabitants.
 It is not worth setting it in front of a sunny window for live plants, use a plant light.
 Also try to avoid setting tanks directly on the floor due to potentially higher drafts, kicking it or dropping items on top of enclosure.